How to build a website like Airbnb

 • Zapier to connect all the tools together

-• Or, if you're a skilled Bubble user, building the entire site from scratch with Bubble is also an option.
+• Or, if you’re a skilled Bubble user, you can build the entire site from scratch with Bubble

-This setup definitely isn't scalable, so when the time comes to expand your platform, you'll need to rebuild it from scratch.
-This, of course, is a positive problem to have, and not necessarily something to worry about on day one.
+This setup is definitely not scalable, so when the time comes to expand your platform, you’ll need to rebuild it from scratch.
+Of course, this is a positive problem, not necessarily something to worry about on day one.

-In my experience, the biggest drawback of this approach is that it can still take a considerable amount of time to figure out your feature requirements and get the interplay of various tools working to your liking.
-If that time is away from engaging with a real audience and learning how your idea works, the opportunity cost is just too high in my opinion.
+In our experience, the biggest drawback of this approach is that it can still take a considerable amount of time to figure out your feature requirements and get the blend of various tools working to your liking.
+If that means you’re spending time away from engaging with a real audience and learning how your idea works, the opportunity cost is just too high.

 And even if scalability isn’t the biggest factor to consider at the MVP stage, you might be wise to spare some thought for the future.

-Especially if you're targeting a competitive market, it might be that you'll need to invest in some custom features rather soon to stand a part from competitors.
-At that point, you might find yourself stuck between a rock and a hard place: not able to build anything custom with your current setup and not able yet to pay five-six figures for a complete rebuild.
+Especially if you’re targeting a competitive market, you might need to invest in custom features soon to stand out from competitors.
+At that point, you might find yourself stuck between a rock and a hard place: not able to build anything custom with your current setup, and yet not able to pay five or six figures for a complete rebuild.

 Using a marketplace builder

-If you have a business idea that works very similarly to Airbnb, using a marketplace Software-as-a-service (SaaS) tool is by far the fastest way to market.
-That can mean ours at Sharetribe or a Sharetribe competitor, which we've listed and discussed in more detail here.
+If you have a business idea that works very similarly to Airbnb, using a marketplace software-as-a-service (SaaS) tool is by far the fastest way to market.
+That can mean ours at Sharetribe or an alternative, which we’ve listed and discussed in more detail here.

 Marketplace SaaS is also the easiest choice for non-technical founders.
-If your software gives you the essential marketplace website features, you can create a website similar to Airbnb in a matter of days instead of months.
-You won't need to worry about hosting, maintenance, backups, or updates and can launch and run a marketplace entirely without coding.
+If your software gives you the essential marketplace website features, you can create a website similar to Airbnb in days instead of months.
+You won’t need to worry about hosting, maintenance, backups, or updates, and you can launch and run a marketplace entirely without coding.

-Using a SaaS marketplace tool is great if you're not a developer—and again, even if you are, this approach lets you validate your idea and find a product-market fit without spending months building your website.
+Using a SaaS marketplace tool is great if you’re not a developer.
+Again, even if you are, this approach lets you validate your idea and find a product-market fit without spending months building your MVP.

-Another big benefit is that maintenance, security compliance, updates, and so on are usually taken care of.
+Another significant benefit is that maintenance, security compliance, updates, and so on are usually taken care of.
 Especially at scale, this is usually the work of one or several DevOps engineers.

-Building your marketplace with a ready-made tool doesn't give you the same freedom as custom development.
+Building your marketplace with a ready-made tool doesn’t give you the same freedom as custom development.
 There will be some functionality unique to your marketplace idea that the no-code software does not support.
-At the early stages, this is a reasonable trade-off to make in favor of a faster time to market.
+But at the early stages, this is a reasonable trade-off for a faster time to market.

-There are also marketplace builders available that allow for adding custom features on top of the no-code builder.
-Sharetribe is a pioneer in this category: our product lets you keep the no-code marketplace builder and add custom-coded features, designs, and integrations on top.
-(And if you don't have a developer, our global network of Sharetribe Experts is there to help.)
+There are also marketplace builders available that allow custom features to be added on top of the no-code builder.
+Sharetribe is a pioneer in this category: our product lets you keep the no-code marketplace builder and add custom-coded features, designs, and integrations.
+(And if you don’t have a developer, our global network of Sharetribe Experts is there to help.)

 The fastest way to get the first version of your marketplace out there and start learning from your users is to create a fully functional marketplace MVP with a no-code software tool like Sharetribe.
-Depending on your idea, you might even get forward with a simple website, matching your customers and providers manually!
+Depending on your idea, you could move forward with a simple website and manually match your customers and providers!
 Whichever solution lets you launch fast while still delivering a great customer experience, that’s what you should go for.

 How much does it cost to create a website like Airbnb?